common-workflow-language/schema_salad/schema_salad/metaschema/salad.md

 * Add subscoped fields (fields which introduce a new inner scope for identifiers)
 * Add the *inVocab* flag (default true) to indicate if a type is added to the vocabulary of well known terms or must be prefixed
 * Add *secondaryFilesDSL* micro DSL (domain specific language) to convert text strings to a secondaryFiles record type used in CWL
+* The `$mixin` feature has been removed from the specification, as it is poorly documented, not included in conformance testing, and not generally implemented.

 ## References to Other Specifications